Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 Answers:

 There is no "official" price of anything.
-Do not confuse spot prices with the retail price of any physical metal.
+Do not confuse spot prices with the retail price of a coin or bar of physical metal.

 Spot prices are set by paper trading on the commodities exchanges, not by physical metal in the real world.
 It is a number decided by commodities traders who trade contracts for 100 oz of gold and 5000 oz of silver that they never intend to take delivery of.
 If you want to take delivery of a silver contract there are many hurdles, people try all the time and the exchange makes it difficult to do so.
 When delivery is finally made silver is supplied in random weight bars of between 950 and 1050 troy ounces.